giz-t-hub/Template/README.md

 ### National Vision, Strategy, Masterplan <a name="national-vision-strategy-masterplan"></a>

+Transport:
-- Transport
+-

+General:
-- General
+-

 ### Other national and sectoral documents <a name="other-national-sectoral-documents"></a>

+Railways:
-- Railways:
+-

+Roads:
-- Roads:
+-

-- Inland waterways, ports:
+Inland waterways, ports:
+-

+Aviation:
-- Aviation:
+-

 ### Climate and energy policies <a name="climate-energy-policies"></a>